Do you accept health insurance?

 Absolutely!
 While many believe that midwives are just for out of hospital birth, the truth is that midwives believe in women as decision-makers and can support their choices without judgement.
 Midwives tend to minimize intervention unless medically necessary, so enlisting the care of a midwife can be one way to decrease your risk of a cesarean section and other complications or interventions even if you are planning to utilize medication for pain relief.

 What options and choices are available to me for the birth of my baby?

-The midwives attend birth at the Coit House, home birth within 1 hour of the city of Buffalo, and have privileges at area hospitals as well for planned hospital birth or transfer from home birth during labor.
+The midwives attend birth at the Coit House, home birth within 30 minutes of the city of Buffalo.
+Some midwives have privileges at area hospitals as well for planned hospital birth or transfer from home birth during labor.